hyperledger/besu-stateless/README.md

-# besu-verkle-trie
+# besu-stateless

-`besu-verkle-trie` is a Java library that implements the Java part of Verkle Trie for Ethereum.
+`besu-stateless` is a Java library that provides the necessary components for implementing stateless compatibility in Besu

 ## Table of Contents